 The World Cup is nearly here.
-We’ve got the lowdown on everything you need to know from its history to where you can catch up on every important free kick decision.
+We’ve got the lowdown on everything you need to know, from World Cup history to fixtures for 2018.

 Once every four years, there’s one special event the world looks towards.
 It’s bigger than Eurovision and lasts longer than Glastonbury; of course, we’re talking about the World Cup.
-As many of us start to prepare for the viewing parties to support our nation in the footballing tournament, we’ve got the lowdown on everything you need to know.
+As many of us start to prepare for the viewing parties to support our nation in the footballing tournament, we’ve got the lowdown on everything you need to know, from world cup history to fixtures for 2018.
 And if you’re heading off to Russia to experience everything live, don’t for get to check how to activate your roaming, so you can keep your friends posted.

 World Cup history